lmsac/DeepFLR/model/ReadMe.md

 --no_target
 --inputfile input.csv`

-outputfile is `input`+`modelmonomz.csv`
+outputfile is `input`+`modelmonomz.csv`, that is `inputmodelmonomz.csv`.
-If having the `--only_combine` we do only `combinerawresult.py` to get final score ,do the following, inputfile is the outputfile above
+If having the `--only_combine` we do only `combinerawresult.py`

+To get final score ,do the following, inputfile is the outputfile above, mgfdatafold is the folder containing files endwith `.mgf`.
+If it's your first time running, use `--do_mgfprocess`

 `python mgfprocess.py
 --do_mgfprocess
 --do_scoreprediction
---inputfile mann_exchange_model_sequence_1_task1modeldatamonomz.csv
+--inputfile inputmodelmonomz.csv
---outputfile mann_task1.csv
+--outputfile modelresult.csv
 --mgfdatafold mann_mgf`

-if don't need mgfprocess
+otherwise,

 `python mgfprocess.py
 --do_scoreprediction
---inputfile mann_exchange_model_sequence_1_task1modelmonomz.csv
+--inputfile inputmodelmonomz.csv
---outputfile mann_task1.csv
+--outputfile modelresult.csv
 --mgfdatafold mann_mgf`

-the default outputfile is `decoyoutputscore.csv`

 ## pdeep2test
 `python matrixwithdict.py